raganwald/raganwald.github.com/_posts/2015-12-23-super-considered-hmmmful.md

 People have also investigated other ways of composing metaobjects.
 One promising direction is [traits]: A trait is like a mixin, but when it is applied, there is a name resolution policy that determines whether conflicting names should override or act like method advice.

-Traits are very much from the "final by default" school, but instead of simply preventing name overriding and leaing it up to the programmer to find another way forward, traits provide mechanisms for composing both metaobjects (like classes and mixins) as well as the methods they define.
+Traits are very much from the "final by default" school, but instead of simply preventing name overriding and leaving it up to the programmer to find another way forward, traits provide mechanisms for composing both metaobjects (like classes and mixins) as well as the methods they define.

 [traits]: https://en.wikipedia.org/wiki/Trait_(computer_programming)